-Grantee shall only use funds under this Agreement for eligible CDBG-NDR activities and costs as authorized under existing Section 105(a) of Title I of the Housing and Community Development Act of 1974, as amended by the Appropriations Act as well as activities specified in the NDRC NOFA, and HUD CDBG-NDR grant agreement with HCD, and in compliance with other requirements or conditions which may be imposed by HUD, from time to time.
+Grantee shall only use funds under this Agreement for eligible CDBG-NDR activities and costs as authorized under existing Section 105(a) of Title I of the Housing and Community Development Act of 1974, as amended by the Appropriations Act as well as those specified in the NDRC NOFA, and awarded CDBG-NDR grants, and in compliance with other requirements or conditions which may be imposed by HUD, from time to time.
 The eligible activities under this Agreement are described below in Section 5.

-Eligible costs for project activities under this Agreement must comply with the provisions of federal Office of Management and Budget ("OMB") regulations in 2 CFR Part 200, subpart E, as may be amended from time to time.
-The total amount of funds drawn during the entire Agreement term must be for actual and reasonable costs incurred according to the United States Office of

-Management and Budget's Uniform Guidance (issued December 26, 2013).
+Eligible costs for General Administration and project activities under this Agreement must be in conformance with federal Office of Management and Budget ("OMB") regulations in 2 CFR Part 200, subpart E, as may be amended from time to time.
+The total amount of funds drawn during the entire Agreement term must be for actual and reasonable costs incurred according to the United States Office of Management and Budget's Uniform Guidance (issued December 26, 2013).
 Source documentation for all time, materials and services costs must be maintained in the Grantee's administration files.